-At Rites of Passage, we offer a variety of end-of-life services including funerals, memorials, grief support, life reviews, living wakes, and advance planning.
-We also walk with individuals and families through the legal, practical, and emotional aspects of preparing for death.
+At Rites of Passage, we offer a variety of end-of-life services to help you through decisions around funerals, memorials, grief support, life reviews, living wakes, and advance planning.
+We also walk with you and your family through the practical, emotional, and spiritual aspects of planning and preparing for death.
 Kristabeth has officiated nearly 200 funerals over the past twenty years and has walked with countless individuals and families through grief and loss.

 Funerals, Memorials, and Celebrations of Life

-The purpose of an end-of-life ritual is to help family and friends celebrate the life of their loved one, acknowledge their grief, and begin the process of looking toward the future.
-An end-of-life ritual which is tailored to reflect the personality, beliefs, and interests of the loved one who has died can provide comfort and begin the path toward healing.
-Our Funeral, Memorial, and Celebration of Life packages include consultation, a customized ceremony, and spiritual care (if desired).
-Kristabeth spends ample time with family and friends in order to design a unique end-of-life ritual that reflects the life of the loved one being memorialized.
+The purpose of an end-of-life ritual is to help you celebrate the life of your loved one, acknowledge your grief, and begin the process of looking toward the future.
+An end-of-life ritual that is tailored to reflect the personality, beliefs, and interests of your loved one who has died can provide comfort and begin the path toward healing.
+At Rites of Passage, we offer Funeral, Memorial, and Celebration of Life packages including consultation, a customized ceremony, and spiritual support (if desired).
+Kristabeth spends ample time with you in order to design a unique end-of-life ritual that reflects the life of your loved one being memorialized.

 “Life is what you celebrate.
 All of it.
 Even its end.”

 Whether death comes unexpectedly or after a lengthy illness, loved ones must take time to mourn.
 At Rites of Passage, we support the grieving process by helping you come to terms with